gertjanklein/hello-world/README.md

 This is the first edit of the readme file.

-Another edit.

 Keep on changing stuff.

-Locally edited and amended.
+Locally edited and amended; deleted some stuff.